-Here are 5 areas to focus on when you begin implementing your AAP
+Five Key areas to focus on when implementing your AAP

 - Assign Responsibility: This could be the most crucial part of putting your plan into place.
-Individuals who have been put in charge of collecting data and implementing and executing the AAP need to take their responsibilities seriously.
+Individuals in charge of collecting data and implementing and executing the AAP need to take their responsibilities seriously.
 They should have the authority and support of upper management to complete their AAP responsibilities.

 - Communicate: This may seem obvious, but there are strategic ways you can communicate to management, staff, and external sources about your affirmative action plan.
 Here are a few ideas: